Why Pearson Orthodontics?

 Spacing

-Unmatched Dental Midlines
+Dental Midlines Do Not Match

 Oral Hygiene

-Once your new braces are in place, it is very important to maintain a good oral hygiene regimen throughout your treatment.
 Braces, wires, bands, and retainers can all trap food particles, making it even more difficult to brush or floss away plaque.
-Careful brushing and flossing – perfect after every meal or snack – is the best way to prevent plaque buildup, tooth decay, and gum disease.
+Careful brushing and flossing – ideally after every meal or snack – is the best way to prevent plaque buildup, tooth decay, and gum disease.

 Brushing with Braces